ankit1329/Eml-Parser/README.md

 # Eml-Parser

-### Parse .eml file, convert to pdf, html, jpeg, png and extract attachments from .eml files
+### Parse .eml files or convert to pdf, html, jpeg or png format.
+Extract headers and attachments from .eml files.

 ## installation
 `npm i eml-parser --save`